needle-mirror/com.unity.ui.builder/Documentation~/UI.Builder.md

 1. When changing Width or Height in the Inspector, the corresponding resize handles in the canvas will highlight.
 1. When hovering over elements in the Canvas, the corresponding entry in the Hierarchy will highlight.
 1. When hovering over elements in the Canvas, all Explorer entries of style selectors that match this element will highlight.
+1. If the Canvas is bigger than the Viewport, a **Fit Canvas** button will appear that will resize the Canavs to fit in the Viewport.

 ## Previews